 When you’re not at the pool, you should remember to keep up your cardio.
 While it’s easy to focus on strength and core for your body, you should also keep your cardio on track, too.

 Most swimmers think of running in terms of cardio.
-And if you’re anything like me, running is the pits and you’d rather avoid it, haha.
+And if you’re anything like most swimmers, running is the pits and you’d rather avoid it :).